 Coordinator and Rural Area Developer

-Johanna Lindberg works as a Rural Area Developer and Broadband Coordinator at Region Norrbotten.
+Jonas Tiger works as a Broadband Coordinator at Region Norrbotten.
 Regional Broadband coordinators will, according to government decree, promote overall coordination and cooperation in broadband issues, and serve as a point of contact for public and private actors in the area.
 In Norrbotten County, broadband coordinators focus on broadband expansion in the countryside and are responsible for issues concerning rural areas.
 In this work, broadband and the digitalization of society are seen as a service for sparsely populated areas.

 Region Norrbotten's part of the #fulltäckning project is concerned with the needs of companies and people in sparsely populated areas.
 Norrbotten County is twice the size of Sweden's second largest county, Västerbotten County, but has half as many inhabitants.
-Johanna Lindberg's focus is on extremely sparsely populated areas.
+Jonas Tiger's focus is on extremely sparsely populated areas.

 Region Västerbotten - Eva-Marie Marklund